top of page

 Anxiety

-Triggered by a specific situation or external pressure
+Triggered by a specific, external situation.

-Can occur without an identifiable cause
+Internal; can occur without an identifiable cause.

-Usually resolves when the stressor goes away
+Usually resolves when the stressor goes away.

-Can be motivating in small doses
+Can be motivating and performance-enhancing in small doses.

-Responds well to practical problem-solving
+Responds well to lifestyle changes and practical problem-solving.

 When Does Stress Turn Into Anxiety?

-Ask yourself the following questions:
+Ask yourself the following diagnostic questions:

-Managing Stress vs. Treating Anxiety
+Evidence-Based Strategies: Managing Stress vs. Treating Anxiety

 Coping Strategies for Stress